goldfinch-eng/mono/packages/subgraph/README.md

 ### Cleaning up after running locally
 - Run `docker-compose down -v` to tear down the Docker instances
 - Run `rm -rf ./data` from `packages/subgraph` to remove any leftover data from execution.
 If you forget this step, it can lead to errors on subsequent runs.
+- Don't forget to close your locally-running blockchain from `packages/protocol`

 ### Quick Runs
 - A quick run script is available: `packages/subgraph/quick-start.sh`.
 This requires a test dump to be restored to the postgres container.